Random Projection

 Minimal Size of the Random Subspace

-Knowing only the number of samples, we can estimate conservatively the minimal size of the random subspace according to Johnson-Lindenstrauss lemma to guarantee a bounded distortion introduced by the random projection:
+Knowing only the number of samples, we can conservatively estimate the minimal size of the random subspace according to the Johnson-Lindenstrauss lemma to guarantee a bounded distortion introduced by the random projection:

 Gaussian Random Projection